-One of the most significant risks to any small business is a lack of capital.
+One of the biggest risks to any small business is a lack of capital.
 To grow and succeed, it needs cash to pay for everyday expenses such as rent, inventory, employee payroll, and insurance.
 A dwindling cash flow can cause a business to close its doors.
 Successful cash management can help prevent this from happening.
 This Balboa Capital blog article features an overview of cash flow and includes some tips on how to maintain a positive cash flow.
 We think you will find this information to be very helpful.

 Cash flow is the money that moves in and out of your small business during a specific period.
 You can measure your cash flow monthly, quarterly, and yearly to see how you are doing.
 To calculate your cash flow, subtract your monthly ending balance from your starting balance.
 So, how do you know if your business has a positive cash flow?
 Here is an example: If you have $25,000 in available cash on July 1st and $65,000 on October 1st, this equates to a positive cash flow of $40,000 for the quarter.